djalilhebal/zero/docs/blog-post.md

 The idea is simple: *If I can manipulate only texts then that's what I'm gonna do*:

 We treat Facebook Zero as if it were merely a messy database and an intermediate to exchange data.
-So, to send a photo (or any file for that matter), first convert it to text (*base64*) and send it as a text message.
+So, to send a photo (or any file for that matter), first, convert it to text (*base64*) and send it as a text message.
-On the other side, the recipient should convert it back to binary and view it.
+On the other end of the wire, the recipient should convert it back to binary and view it.

 ## Gathering data